Bar Exam Preparation

 KU Law expects all its graduates to sit for the bar exam.
 Our research shows that graduates seeking employment in J.D.-Advantage and other professional jobs benefit from having sat for and passed the bar exam.

-Nevertheless, students may unenroll from the program completely by informing the Assistant Dean for Academic Affairs by September 15 of their final year in school.
+Nevertheless, students may unenroll from the program completely by informing the Associate Dean for Academic Affairs by September 15 of their final year in school.

 KU Law administers a 1L diagnostic exam at the end of the fall and spring semesters.
 Students take the exam online.